As an Amazon Associate, I earn from qualifying purchases.

 📋 Organization & Documentation

 Heavy-duty clipboards — For walkaround inspections, summer cleaning checklists, and daily task lists.
 Metal clip and storage compartment versions hold up to years of building use.
-Pairs directly with the printable K-12 Summer Facilities Checklist Bundle below.
+Pairs directly with the K-12 Summer Facilities Checklist Bundle below.
+View on Amazon

 Facility Insight Products